Image from Pixabay

 At the end of the day, your dog’s outdoor kennel can seem like a free luxury resort for mice and rats and they won’t take kindly to getting the boot.
 This is why you need a safe and effective plan to get your unwanted rodents to leave your dog’s kennel in a way that is bad for the rodents but won’t harm your dog.
 And unfortunately, this can be easier said than done.

-This is why we have complied a list of some of the best tips to keeping your dog’s outdoor kennel safe, healthy and rodent-free.
+This is why we have compiled a list of some of the best tips on how to keep mice out of dog kennels and food bowls for a healthy and rodent-free space.

 How To Keep Your Dog’s Kennel Rodent-Free

 Whether you suspect you have a rodent problem or know for sure that you are trying to evacuate your dog’s kennel from unwanted mice and rats—having a plan is paramount.
-Here are some of the best ways to safeguard your dog’s kennel from harmful rodents.
+Here are some of the best ways to safeguard your dog’s kennel shed from harmful rats.

 1. Keep An Eye On Popular Nesting Areas